 Because ‘crap’ flows downhill, make sure the sewer hose attachment site is uphill from where the sewer hose will dump its contents (at a dump station or septic tank).
 Many RVers with full hook-ups (meaning they have electricity, water, and septic) at a campsite use a sewer hose support to create a downward slope to the sewer dump.

-Attach a 45- or 90-degree clear sewer hose elbow to the “RV” end of your sewer hose, then hook the hose to the plumbing below the gate valves in your RV where the tank lid came off.
+If you have one, attach your 45- or 90-degree clear sewer hose elbow to the “RV” end of your sewer hose, then hook the hose to the plumbing below the gate valves in your RV where the tank lid came off.
 Once your hose is attached, put the other end in the dump station or septic hole at your campsite.
-I would suggest placing a big rock on top of that end of the hose, so it cannot come out of the hole while dumping (this will help you to avoid any unhappy messes!).
+If you can, secure the end of the hose with a rock or heavy object to keep it from dislodging mid-dump.

 Now you are ready for the action!
 Open the black tank valve and let it completely empty through the hose into the sewer.
-You’ll know it’s finished by looking at the clear elbow attachment (if you’re squeamish, don’t look until it sounds like the job is almost complete 😊)
+You’ll know it’s finished by looking at the clear elbow attachment or when you hear the flow stop.

-When the blank tank is empty, close the black tank gate valve, then open the gray tank valve and let it empty, as well.
+When the blank tank is empty, close the black tank gate valve.
+Next, open the gray tank valve and let it empty as well.
 By emptying the black tank before the gray tank you are, in effect, helping to clean the sewer hose with the shower and dishwater stored in the gray tank.

 Once both tanks are empty, close the gray tank gate valve, then you can do one of two things:

-- If you do not have a sewer tank rinser on your elbow attachment, or if you do and after you’ve completed #1, make sure both tank gate valves are closed, unhook the sewer hose from the RV, leaving the other end in the sewer hole at the dump station or campsite.
-Rinse the inside of the hose thoroughly with a garden hose (NOT a freshwater hose).
+If you do not have a sewer tank rinser on your elbow attachment, it’s still important to clean out your sewer hose.
+Make sure both tank gate valves are closed and unhook the sewer hose from the RV.
+Leave the other end in the sewer hole at the dump station or campsite.
+Rinse the inside of the hose thoroughly with a garden hose (again, NOT your freshwater hose).

 When your sewer hose is clean, collapse it and put it in a plastic trash bag or in your sewer hose storage compartment.
-Put the tank lid securely back on the plumbing outlet in your RV, store your garden hose away from your fresh water hose, and wash your hands thoroughly.
+Put the tank lid securely back on the plumbing outlet in your RV.
+Store your garden hose away from your fresh water hose.
+And, of course, always be sure to wash your hands thoroughly.

-There!
-You’ve completed the dirty work without ending up like Robin Williams in the movie “RV!”
-If you follow these directions, you’ll be able to ‘take care of business’ in about 5 minutes without ever messing with the ‘crappy’ side of life!
+Now that your tank is dumped, you can go back to business as usual until it’s time to dump again.
+If you follow these directions, you’ll be able to get it done in about 5 minutes without ever messing with the ‘crappy’ side of life!
 Now there’s absolutely no excuse not to rent an RV from Outdoorsy and explore more of the camping lifestyle.